Jorge Sedano: ESPN

-On September 6, 2013 it was announced by ESPN, Sedano would become a full-time host on ESPN Radio.
+On September 6, 2013, it was announced by ESPN, Sedano would become a full-time host on ESPN Radio.
 In addition to his new role on ESPN Radio, Sedano will contribute to SportsCenter and other ESPN studio programming.

 Other previous TV work

 In 2008, Sedano also appeared on a reality TV show Model Latina as a judge for the show's second season in Miami.

-From 2010-2012, Sedano was a regular contributor to the NFL Network's Top 10 show.
+From 2010 to 2012, Sedano was a regular contributor to the NFL Network's Top 10 show.

 In 2012, he hosted a fantasy baseball show for CBSSports.com.

 Play-by-play

 Jorge served on the Florida International University football broadcast team for the 2009 & 2010 seasons.

 During the NBA Lockout, Sedano was selected to the television broadcast of the South Florida Charity All Star Classic.
-A charity basketball game, that aired on WBFS-TV My TV 33 (Miami), was held on October 8, 2011 and was hosted by LeBron James, Dwyane Wade, Chris Bosh, along with Isiah Thomas and the FIU Athletic Department.
+A charity basketball game, that aired on WBFS-TV My TV 33 (Miami), was held on October 8, 2011, and was hosted by LeBron James, Dwyane Wade, Chris Bosh, along with Isiah Thomas and the FIU Athletic Department.
 Both teams that competed in the event were manned by some of the biggest stars in the NBA.
 Sedano, handled play by play duties, along with pre game interviews with the NBA stars.